Cheesy Grits

 3. Cook for 20-25 minutes until the mixture is creamy.

 4. Remove from heat.
-Add pepper and butter, whisking the butter in until it has melted.
+Add black pepper and butter, whisking the butter in until it has melted.
 Gradually whisk in cheese.
 Serve immediately.